Ali-Fayzi/colourisation/README.md

-# Unet-based Conditional Image Colorization
+# Unet-based Conditional Image Colourisation
-This project implements a neural network for image colorization using the popular Unet architecture.
-While Unet is typically used for image segmentation tasks, it can also be used for image reconstruction and colorization.
+This project implements a neural network for image colourisation using the popular Unet architecture.
+While Unet is typically used for image segmentation tasks, it can also be used for image reconstruction and colourisation.

 # Installation
 To install the required packages, run: